Too Sick for School?

 Children of all ages work hard during the school day, and for an ill child, the energy required to complete the day is often not there.
 Not only does this put your child at risk for prolonged illness, but also puts the students around him/her at greater risk for becoming ill.

 The Allegheny County Health Department has helpful references on infectious illness and diseases .
 This will provide basic information on the most common infections found in schools and anticipated school absence/exclusion.
+In the midst of the COVID-19 pandemic, please provide special consideration to the District COVID-19 decision making tool daily, in determining when to send your child to school.

 The Centers for Disease Control (CDC) recommends that people with influenza-like illness remain at home until at least 24 hours after they are free of fever (100°F [37.8°C]), or signs of a fever without the use of fever-reducing medications.